 Learning from NUMMI via GM

-I was fortunate to have my first job, from 1995 to 1997, at a General Motors plant — not because it was a Lean plant, because it wasn’t.
-But, the plant had a number of internal consultants who had been hired from Toyota suppliers and Nissan.
-They taught me about the Lean methods and the Lean management mindsets.
+I was fortunate to have my first job, from 1995 to 1997, at a General Motors plant — not because it was a Lean plant, because it wasn't.
+But, the plant had several internal consultants who had been hired from Toyota suppliers and Nissan.
+They taught me about Lean methods and Lean management mindsets.
 See this blog post about where I got started with Lean.

 I was fortunate to learn a great deal from Larry Spiegel, who was brought in as our plant manager in 1996 after some major quality problems.
 Larry was one of the first GM people to work at the famed NUMMI plant and he brought those lessons to our plant.
 Larry said a few words in this amazing “This American Life” piece about the lessons learned from NUMMI.

 When I worked at my last manufacturing company, Honeywell, I was selected to be a student in their formal Black Belt-style “Lean Expert” certification program.
 This program was taught by “Lean Masters” who had significant Lean experience inside Honeywell and elsewhere.